Difference in Differences and Ratio in Ratios for Limited Dependent Variables: Ratio in Odds-Ratios (ROR)

 \subsection{Logit for Fractional Response}

 \qquad When $Y$ takes on a value in $[0,1]$, $Y$ is a fractional response; e.g., the proportion of asset invested in stocks.
 There are two types of fractional response: (i) $P(Y=0$ or $Y=1)=0$ and (ii) $P(Y=0$ or $Y=1)>0$.
-Since the logistic regression model (3.5) always gives a value in $(0,1)$, the logistic regression is applicable to type-(i) fractional response, regardless of whether (3.5) is derived from some $Y^{\ast }$ or not.
+Since the logistic regression model (3.5) always gives a value in $(0,1)$, the logistic regression can be adopted for type-(i) fractional response, regardless of whether (3.5) is derived from some latent $Y^{\ast }$ or not.